 You want to build strength in hamstrings and glutes.

-Elliptical vs running is a hot topic and both machines have their benefits.
-Arguably running requires more effort from the body giving a more effective workout.
+Elliptical vs walking is another hot topic and both types of movement have their benefits.
+Arguably ellipticals requires more effort from the body giving a more effective workout.

 A cross trainers still provides a lighter motion making it ideal for those who don’t like high impact exercise or if you’re suffering from injury/joint pain.
 Both movements provide similar calories burned for a given output and duration so it comes down to preference which you prefer.

-If you are training for an event, enjoy running outside or don’t have the budget to invest in exercise equipment then running is going to be for you.
+If you are training for an event, enjoy walking outside or don’t have the budget to invest in exercise equipment then running is going to be for you.